bchehraz/HabitCheck/backend/README.md

 }
 ```

-Then the generated token will be used to gain access to other endpoints on the server (which are currently under construction).
+After authenticating through login or account creation, the generated token will be required as an auth header (as a bearer token) to gain access to other endpoints on the server (which are currently under construction).
 Token generation and decryption to get userId are working!